Balkans: Late Middle Ages and Ottoman period

 The earliest mention of the name appears in an early 14th-century Arab map, in which the Haemus Mountains are referred to as Balkan.
 The first attested time the name "Balkan" was used in the West for the mountain range in Bulgaria was in a letter sent in 1490 to Pope Innocent VIII by Filippo Buonaccorsi, an Italian humanist, writer and diplomat.
 The Ottomans first mention it in a document dated from 1565.
 There has been no other documented usage of the word to refer to the region before that, although other Turkic tribes had already settled in or were passing through the region.
 There is also a claim about an earlier Bulgar Turkic origin of the word popular in Bulgaria, however it is only an unscholarly assertion.
 The word was used by the Ottomans in Rumelia in its general meaning of mountain, as in Kod̲j̲a-Balkan, Čatal-Balkan, and Ungurus-Balkani̊, but it was especially applied to the Haemus mountain.
 The name is still preserved in Central Asia with the Balkan Daglary (Balkan Mountains) and the Balkan Region of Turkmenistan.
 The English traveler John Bacon Sawrey Morritt introduced this term into English literature at the end of the 18th century, and other authors started applying the name to the wider area between the Adriatic and the Black Sea.
 The concept of the "Balkans" was created by the German geographer August Zeune in 1808, who mistakenly considered it as the dominant central mountain system of Southeast Europe spanning from the Adriatic Sea to the Black Sea.
 During the 1820s, "Balkan became the preferred although not yet exclusive term alongside Haemus among British travelers...
 Among Russian travelers not so burdened by classical toponymy, Balkan was the preferred term".
-In European books printed until late 1800s it was also known as Illyrian Peninsula or Illyrische Halbinsel in German.
+In European books printed until late 1800s it was also known as the Illyrian Peninsula or Illyrische Halbinsel in German.